Updated September 30, 2018

 Agile and waterfall are approaches to building products.
 Design is an activity for validating products.

-Every design activity tailors itself towards validation.
+Every design activity exists, so you can test an idea.
 Design is how you validate.
 If you do not need to ensure your product works for your organization, engineering, or customers, then you do not need design.
 But, I've never seen a situation where you didn't need design.

 Go forth.
 Design big.